Are we living in the age of the Laity?

 Reprinted by permission of the author.

-Russell Shaw is a contributing editor of Our Sunday Visitor Newsweekly magazine.
-He was the director of information for the National Conference of Catholic Bishops/United States Catholic Conference from 1969 to 1987 and of the Knights of Columbus from 1987 to 1997.
-He has been a consultor of the Pontifical Council for Social Communications, and teaches at the Pontifical University of the Holy Cross, Rome.
-He and his wife have five children and ten grandchildren.
-He edited Our Sunday Visitor's Encyclopedia of Catholic Doctrine, and he has authored or coauthored 20 books, including Catholic Laity in the Mission of the Church, American Church:The Remarkable Rise, Meteoric Fall, and Uncertain Future of Catholicism in America, To Hunt, To Shoot, To Entertain: Clericalism and the Catholic Laity, Beyond the New Morality: The Responsibilities of Freedom, Third Edition, and Papal Primacy in the Third Millennium.Copyright © 2014 Russell Shaw
+Russell Shaw was secretary for public affairs of the National Conference of Catholic Bishops/United States Catholic Conference from 1969 to 1987.
+He is the author of 20 books, including Catholic Laity in the Mission of the Church, American Church:The Remarkable Rise, Meteoric Fall, and Uncertain Future of Catholicism in America, To Hunt, To Shoot, To Entertain: Clericalism and the Catholic Laity, Beyond the New Morality: The Responsibilities of Freedom, Third Edition, and Papal Primacy in the Third Millennium.Copyright © 2014 Russell Shaw

 back to top